DPotoyan/Chem324/content/Lec3-0.md

-## Schrödinger Equation (time dependent)
+## Schrödinger Equation (time-dependent)

 <img src="images/SE_4.jpg" style="zoom:28%;" />

 - The correct equation of motion that works for microscopic particles and explains all the experiments was originally proposed by Erwin Schrödinger.
-Below we write the time dependent Schrödinger equation in 1D.
+Below we write the time-dependent Schrödinger equation in 1D.
 Schrödinger equation, is also known as a wave equation because it describes motion of wave functions in space and time.